srthkdev/pingu/README.md

-# GitHub Label Notifier
+# Pingu

-A Discord bot that notifies users when issues with specific labels are created or updated in GitHub repositories.
+Pingu is a Discord bot that notifies users when issues with specific labels are created or updated in GitHub repositories.

 ## Features